ksmithut/mongoose-role/README.md

 It also adds a `hasAccess()` method to the model instances.
 It takes in a string of one of the accessLevels you defined in the options.
-If nothing is passed in, it will return true.
+If nothing is passed in, it will return false.
+Note that in v1, it used to return true.
+It was decided that passing in nothing was usually a case of not handling some edge data cases, such as looking up valid roles for an endpoint from a database.
 If a string is passed that isn't one of the access levels, it will return false.

 ## Options